Follow the admission requirements below if you are not a U.S. citizen and do not have permanent residence in the United States.

 International applicants must submit ALL application materials before each date in order to receive consideration for the corresponding entry term.

-Valparaiso University Graduate School in Valparaiso, Indiana, provides a professional, graduate studies experience and allows you to pursue your specialty near Chicago, the third largest city in the USA.
-“Valpo” has earned top rankings from U.S. News & World Report and the Princeton Review and enrolls more than 700 international students from over 40 nations.
+Valparaiso University in Valparaiso, Indiana, provides a professional graduate learning experience.
+Located near Chicago, the third largest city in the USA, Valpo has earned top rankings from U.S. News & World Report and the Princeton Review and enrolls more than 200 international students from over 40 nations.
+For more information about our resources for international students, please follow the links below: